Family greenhouse in shiplake helps raise money for charity

 The gardens give all the money raised directly to the National Garden Scheme and the charities supported include Macmillan Cancer Support, Marie Curie Cancer Care, Help the Hospices, Crossroads Care and Alzheimer’s Society.

-“We chose Griffin Glasshouses because of how professional and knowledgeable they are and it’s great that our new glasshouse has helped to raise money for the worthy National Garden Scheme charities,” said Zoe.
+“We chose Griffin Glasshouses because of how professional and knowledgeable they are and it’s great that our new greenhouse has helped to raise money for the worthy National Garden Scheme charities,” said Zoe.

-“We use the glasshouse to mainly sit, rest and take photos of our garden antiques.
+“We use the greenhouse to mainly sit, rest and take photos of our garden antiques.
 We love our new greenhouse it is a great addition to our garden.”